PivotBuddy

 Principle #2: Loops > Funnels

 The traditional "Marketing Funnel" (Awareness -> Interest -> Desire -> Action) is flawed because it assumes a linear journey that ends at purchase.
 In reality, the best growth models are Loops.
+The funnel metaphor has dominated marketing thinking for over a century (it was first described by E. St. Elmo Lewis in 1898), and while it remains useful as a diagnostic framework, it is fundamentally inadequate as a growth model.

 The Viral Loop Equation

 A loop occurs when one user's action leads to another user's acquisition.
+The math is simple but the implications are profound:

 • Input: New User signs up.

-• Output: New User sees the invite/content.
+• Output: New User sees the invite/content/output.

 • Investment: New User signs up (and the loop repeats).